Countability versus Computability: Unproven Statements about Countable Sets

-If every countable set has a computable counting bijections, the four statements in the above proposition are all false.
-Many textbooks claim that they are true statements, but their proofs are erroneous.
-If they are true, we may have an alternative definition of ``countable'': A set $S$ is {\em countable} if there is an injective function from $S$ to $\N$.
+If these statements are true, we may have an alternative yet simpler definition of ``countable'': A set $S$ is {\em countable} if there is an injective function from $S$ to $\N$.
 Some textbooks use this definition \cite{EndertonC}.
-This definition is much simpler than Cantor's definition because it does not care if $S$ is finite or not and uses only injection, not bijection.
-This definition would make the countability proof simpler for some sets.
-Why didn't Cantor use this simpler definition?
-Our guess is that Cantor did not think that the new definition was equivalent to his.
+This definition does not matter whether $S$ is finite or not and uses only injection, not bijection.

-When some subsets of a countable set are not countable, it is false to claim that $S\cup T$ and $S\ssub T$ are uncountable if $S$ is uncountable and $T$ is countable.
-For instance, let $S$ be the set of natural numbers representing $E_{TM}$ (the emptiness problem of Turing machines) and $T= \N$, then $S$ is uncountable and $S\subset T$.
-However, both $S\cup T =\N$ and $S\ssub T = \emptyset$ are countable.

-Several textbooks also contain the following statement (see Theorem~B of Chapter 1 \cite{Kleene}; also \cite{dis} p.~14): ``Every infinite set contains an infinite countable subset.''
-Its proof has the same error as that of {\em Proposition}\,8.1.5.
-It is a mission impossible to find an infinite enumerable subset of $E_{TM}$.

-Since ``computable'' is a desirable property of a counting bijection and we believe that every countable set has a computable counting bijection, we propose the following conjecture for all countable sets. \ $\Sigma^*$ becomes binary strings if we replace $a$ by $0$ and $b$ by $1$, \end{exmp}

-$\Sigma^*$ plays a key role in theory of computation, and a {\em formal language} is any subset of $\Sigma^*$.
-The canonical order of $\Sigma^*$ is uniquely defined by the rank function $\gamma$.
-Because of $\gamma$, we will speak of strings of $\Sigma^*$ and numbers of $\N$ indifferently.
-The power set of $\Sigma^*$, $\CP(\Sigma^*)$, and the power set of $\N$, $\CP(\N)$, have the same size, and they are among the first known uncountable sets.

-For a formal definition of Turing machines and their encoding (denoted by $\tuple{M}\in \Sigma^*$ for a Turing machine $M$), please see \cite{Sipser,ZZ}.
-Each Turing machine $M$ as a {\em language recognizer} can also be viewed as a {\em decision function} $M: \Sigma^* \func \{0, 1\}$: For any $w\in\Sigma^*$, $M(w) = 1$ means ``$M$ accepts $w$''; $M(w) = 0$ means ``$M$ rejects $w$''; if $M(w)$ is undefined, it means ``$M$ loops on $w$''.
-If $M(w)$ is a total function, that is, $M$ does not loop on any $w$, $M$ is called a {\em decider}.